 Seasonal Minimum, Base and Max Price Settings

 Our default pricing setup already accounts for seasonality based on market data (and you can set seasonal price and min-price settings using date-level overrides).
-But these new settings are a great addition ...
+But these new settings are a great addition if you: are in a heavily seasonal area and ...

 Understanding the Pricing Calendar